Have you heard about the 30 Day Minimalism Challenge? If you haven’t, this is how it goes:

 Realistically we cannot down all entertainment expenses but we can budget them wisely.
 For example, are you paying for channels you never watch?
 Do you have a Netflix subscription and a Hotstar subscription and an Amazon T.V.
 Prime subscription and you watch movies outside?
 You do not need them all.
 Make a list of all the subscriptions and cancel those you do not need.

-Same goes with newspaper subscriptions, magazine subscriptions, library memberships that you have but you do not use.
+Same goes for newspaper subscriptions, magazine subscriptions, library memberships that you have but you do not use.
 Switch to electronic papers instead and invest in a kindle if you love reading.
-That way you will save on money and paper!
+That way you will save money and paper!